-- 9.27.
+- 9.29.
 Gates are a second prominent feature commonly found at passive crossings.
 Well positioned, a gate can serve to cause the user to pause on approach to the crossing, which may increase the chance that the user then has time to look for a train.
-Gates also act as a barrier for those crossing with small children or dogs not on a lead. - 9.28.
-There are several potential drawbacks associated with the use of gates: - Gates can be difficult to use in high winds (especially if encumbered). - Users with 'large footprints' such as those with bikes / pushchairs / horses have historically rarely been taken into account in gate positioning relative to the line, and as such it can be difficult to exit the tracks unimpeded, or make a decision to cross in a position of safety.
+Gates also act as a barrier for those crossing with small children or dogs not on a lead. - 9.30.
+There are several potential drawbacks associated with the use of gates: - Gates can be difficult to use in high winds (especially if encumbered). - Users with 'large footprints' such as those with bikes / pushchairs / horses have historically rarely been taken into account in gate positioning relative to the line, and as such it can be difficult to exit the tracks unimpeded, or make a decision to cross in a position of safety. - At locations with interlocked gates some users, such as wheelchair users and those with pushchairs, are unable to use these gates as the locking mechanism prevents them opening fully.
+As such, they are forced to use the vehicle gates, potentially placing them at greater risk from accidents with a road vehicle. - 9.31.
+Therefore, whilst gates are generally a good design principle, they may complicate safe crossing use in certain specific circumstances.